The SAT and IGSCE are the most widely accepted examinations in the American and British Education systems.

 Many universities require proof of secondary level education, where IGCSE plays a crucial role.
 If you are studying in the UK, these exams are mandatory and will provide you with global recognition.

 The SAT is only required by the US and certain other international universities.
-If the university does not require the SAT score, you don’t have to take the exam.
+If the university does not require an SAT score, you don’t have to take the exam.

 Since both, the exams require completely different qualifications, and they also serve different purposes.